fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/enable-pure1-upgrades.md

 ---
-title: Enabling Pure1 integration for upgrades
+title: Enable Pure1 integration for upgrades
 weight: 100
 keywords: Troubleshoot, diags, phonehome, callhome
 description: Find out how to enable the Portworx Pure1 integration for clusters that were created before Portworx 2.8.0